Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_V2_Extension.rst

 .. image:: /Images/Extensions/extension_wifi2_mesh_router.jpg
   :scale: 100 %
-  :alt: Example topology of mesh usage
+  :alt: Mesh Router Configuration
   :align: center
   :target: ../../_images/Extensions/extension_wifi2_mesh_router.jpg

 It must be defined to which mesh network a mesh node belongs to.
 The "Group SSID Prefix" and "Group ID" together defines a mesh network to which the mesh node belongs to.

 The "Mesh Gateway IP" and "Mesh Gateway Port" fields define how the mesh gateway can be reached.

 .. image:: /Images/Extensions/extension_wifi2_mesh_group.jpg
   :scale: 100 %
-  :alt: Example topology of mesh usage
+  :alt: Mesh Group and Gateway Configuration
   :align: center
   :target: ../../_images/Extensions/extension_wifi2_mesh_group.jpg